lizadams/EQUATES_BENCHMARK/README.md

 ## EQUATES Benchmark Repository Guide
 Documentation and sample scripts are organized as follows:
-  1. Tutorials: Tutorial with instructions on how to build CMAQv5.3.2 to use EQUATES input data including the required libraries for reading the compressed input files (*.nc4).
+  1. [Tutorial](Tutorials/CMAQ_UG_tutorial_build_library_gcc_support_nc4_EQUATES.md): Tutorial with instructions on how to build CMAQv5.3.2.1 to use EQUATES input data including the required libraries for reading the compressed input files (*.nc4).

-  2. CCTM/scripts: CMAQ scripts to build and run CMAQv5.3.2 using EQUATES input data to restart as the initial conditions.
+  2. [EQUATES Build and Run Scripts](CCTM/scripts): CMAQ scripts to build and run CMAQv5.3.2.1 using EQUATES input data to restart as the initial conditions.

-  3. POST/EQUATES: Post-processing scripts called by the CMAQ run script that will create the post-processed output data (combine, hr2day and monthly average).
+  3. [EQUATES Post Processing Scripts](POST/EQUATES): Post-processing scripts called by the CMAQ run script that will create the post-processed output data (combine, hr2day and monthly average).

+  4. EQUATES used CMAQv5.3.2.1, a version based on CMAQv5.3.2 that includes bugfixes numbered 2, 9, 11, 13, and 14 in the v5.3.3 bugfix page https://github.com/USEPA/CMAQ/blob/main/DOCS/Release_Notes/CMAQv5.3.3_bugfixes.md See the tutorial for instructions to download this version of CMAQ, if you are intending to reproduce the benchmark case.

-  4. gdrive_scripts/data/2017_12US1: scripts to download the EQUATES Input data from google drive
+  5. [gdrive download scripts](gdrive_scripts/data/2017_12US1): scripts to download the EQUATES Input data from google drive

 The directory structure of the gdrive_scripts directory mimics the input data directory structure used by the EQUATES CMAQ Model run script.
        NOTE: Please use the gdrive executable for linux available from the CMAS Center Google Drive to avoid Error:403: Rate Limit Exceeded errors